Rajasthan

 What to See

-Within the fort premises, there are you places named as Kamra Palace, Mahal Khas, and Palace of Badan Singh.
-Other monuments in the fort include the Kishori Mahal, Moti Mahal, KothiKhas, FatehBurj and Jawahar Burj.
+Within the fort premises, notable places include Kamra Palace, Mahal Khas, and the Palace of Badan Singh.
+Other monuments include Kishori Mahal, Moti Mahal, Kothi Khas, Fateh Burj, and Jawahar Burj.

-The armory section of the museum showcases the guns and other weapons used by the armies in the ancient period.
-The Jawahar Burj, a tower built to commemorate the victory of Maharaja Suraj Mal over the Mughals, stands tall within a rampart at the fort.
-The coronation ceremony was also held in this tower.
-Another prominent tower within the fort is the FatehBurj that was built again by Suraj Mal to commemorate his victory over the Britishers.
+The museum’s armory section showcases ancient weapons used by armies.
+Jawahar Burj, a tower built to commemorate Maharaja Suraj Mal’s victory over the Mughals, stands tall within the fort.
+This tower was also the site of the coronation ceremony.
+Another prominent tower within the fort is Fateh Burj, built by Suraj Mal to commemorate his victory over the British.
 It also served as a watch tower for the rulers.
-The Vijay Stambha or the Victory Column, an iron pillar inside the palace, is inscribed with the lineage of the Jat royal family.
+The Vijay Stambha (Victory Column), an iron pillar inside the palace, is inscribed with the lineage of the Jat royal family.

-Eat, Drink, Collect
+Eat, Drink, and Stay

 Best Time to Visit